 Simmie now refers to Kenya as her ‘home-away-from-home’.
 It has not been an easy road.
 Corruption and selfishness have limited the amount of progress she could make at the Rescue Center.
 But where there is an obstacle there is always a way around.

 Simmie has learned to work within a convoluted system, how to be extremely resourceful and assertive while maintaining her integrity.
 She is known in the markets as a force to be reckoned with, as she is intolerant of corruption and refuses to be exploited.

-In early 2013, WatotoWorld was given land by our extremely loyal Kenyan friend, Tony.
+In early 2013, WatotoWorld was given land by a Kenyan friend.
 We have built a new home on that land, away from the corruption and difficulties that plagued the previous home.
 Now near our 7 year anniversary, the kids and the center are flourishing - we have fresh water, solar power throughout with a back up of electricity, and a thriving farm.
 Grateful!

 She understands that the joy, heartbreak, frustration, and cultural differences are simply part of the process.
 She now has a network of people that can be trusted and the perspective that comes from knowing the territory.
 Simmie’s focus can now stay on the future- building a new community to better serve these children.

 Simmie’s love for the children is everlasting.
 The children are more resilient than you can imagine.
 They are brimming with kindness and good humor.
 They are worth every moment.
 In fact, Simmie's entire immediate family has also fallen in love with the children and is deeply involved.